Red Cloud: Legacy and honors

 Red Cloud was the most photographed American Indian of the nineteenth century.
 There are 128 known photographs picturing Red Cloud.
 He was first photographed in 1872 in Washington D.C. by Mathew Brady, just before meeting with President Grant.
 He was also among the Indians photographed by Edward S. Curtis.

-In 2000, he was posthumously selected for induction into the Nebraska Hall of Fame.
 He has been honored by the United States Postal Service with a 10¢ Great Americans series postage stamp.